Building a CI/CD pipeline in GitLab

 To check the build script results, select Build on the left-hand panel in the gitlab-test

 project, and then Pipelines from the drop-down menu.
-Make sure all the five stages complete successfully.
+Make sure all five stages complete successfully.

-The app will be available at the URL of the API Gateway API gateway's service domain in the prod
+You can access the app at the API Gateway service domain URL in the prod

 folder.
-You can find the URL in the management consoledomain
+You can find this URL in the management consoledomain

 script runtime log.